Computing Full Conformal Prediction Set with Approximate Homotopy: Numerical Experiments

 We illustrate the approximation of a full conformal prediction set for both linear and non-linear regression problems, using synthetic and real datasets that are publicly available in \texttt{sklearn}.
 All experiments were conducted with a coverage level of $0.9$ ($\alpha = 0.1$) and a regularization parameter selected by cross-validation on a randomly separated training set (for real data, we used $33\%$ of the data).

 In the case of Ridge regression, \emph{exact} and \emph{full} conformal prediction sets can be computed without any assumptions \cite{Nouretdinov_Melluish_Vovk01}.
-We show in \Cref{fig:ridge_conformal} the conformal sets \wrt different regularization parameters $\lambda$, and our proposed method based on an approximated solution for different optimization errors.
-The results indicate that high precision is not necessary to obtain a tight conformal set.
+We show in \Cref{fig:ridge_conformal}, the conformal sets \wrt different regularization parameters $\lambda$, and our proposed method based on an approximated solution for different optimization errors.
+The results indicate that high precision is not necessary to obtain a conformal set close to the exact one.

-For other problem formulations, we define an \texttt{Oracle} as the set $[x_{n+1}^{\top}\hat \beta(y_{n+1}) \pm \hat Q_{1 - \alpha}(y_{n+1})]$ obtained from the estimator trained with machine precision, on the held-out target $y_{n+1}$.
-For comparison, we display the average over $100$ repetitions of randomly held-out validation data sets, the empirical coverage guarantee, and the length and time needed to compute the conformal set with splitting and with our approach.
+For other problem formulations, we define an \texttt{Oracle} as the set $[x_{n+1}^{\top}\hat \beta(y_{n+1}) \pm \hat Q_{1 - \alpha}(y_{n+1})]$ obtained from the estimator trained with machine precision on the oracle data $\Data_{n+1}(y_{n+1})$ (the target variable $y_{n+1}$ is not available in practice).
+For comparison, we display the average over $100$ repetitions of randomly held-out validation data sets, the empirical coverage guarantee, the length, and time needed to compute the conformal set with splitting and with our approach.

 We illustrated in \Cref{tab:lasso_bench} the computational cost of our proposed homotopy for Lasso regression, using vanilla coordinate descent (CD) optimization solvers in \texttt{sklearn} \cite{Pedregosa_etal11}.
 For a large range of duality gap accuracies $\epsilon$, the computational time of our method is roughly the same as a single run of CD on the full data set.
 However, when $\epsilon$ becomes very small ($\approx 10^{-8}$), we lose computational time efficiency due to large complexity $T_{\epsilon}$.
 This is visible in regression problems with non-quadratic loss functions \Cref{tab:logcosh_linex_bench}.